 I have a law degree/LPC, can I join the Solicitor Apprenticeship?

 At the moment, unfortunately not.
-There is an option for graduate and LPC entry onto the solicitor apprenticeship that will become available in 2019 at the earliest.
-Please register your details with us and we’ll be in touch as soon as this route becomes available.
+There is an option for law graduate entry onto the solicitor apprenticeship which will become available from autumn 2020 at the earliest.
+LPC students are unable to undertake a solicitor apprenticeship as they have already completed too much of their legal training to qualify.
+If you are a law graduate please register your details with us and we’ll be in touch as soon as this graduate entry route becomes available.

 I have a non-law degree am I eligible?